oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 VCF-kit is a command-line based collection of utilities for performing analysis on Variant Call Format (VCF) files.

-**URL**
+**More Information**

 https://github.com/AndersenLab/VCF-kit